Gaussian Processes: priors#

 data = np.random.multivariate_normal(mu, covariance, num_samples)

-# Extract values at indices 1 and 2 for each sample
+# extract values at indices 1 and 2 for each sample

 index_1 = 1